CrowdSorcerer/crowdsourcerer-card/README.md

 You can now add the card to the dashboard.
 Back in the dashboard editor, click "ADD CARD".
 The new card should show up in the list as "Custom: Crowdsourcerer Card".

-If the card does not show up, click the 3 dots in the dashboard editor, then "Raw configuration editor".
+If the card does not show up, try clearing the browser cache, or click the 3 dots in the dashboard editor, then "Raw configuration editor".
 Then, add the following under the "cards:" tag and save
 ```yaml
 - type: custom:crowdsourcerer-card